utophantom/JAVA_HttpServ_OAuth2_GmailAPI/README.md

 ## BACKGROUND
 I had an internship and this was my first assignment:

-> show me that you can use Google OAuth2 to authenticate, and access a user's mail box, ONLY NATIVE JAVA (no framework) -> THIS IS OUR GOAL.
+### "Show me that you can use Google OAuth2 to authenticate, and access a user's mail box, IN NATIVE JAVA, no framework" -> THIS IS OUR GOAL.

 ## HOW-TO START